jetskiiiiiii/fof2-segmentation/README.md

         - (DONE) example of numeric plot over original
         - (DONE) rse, rmse of numeric of models with manual
         - (DONE) rse, rmse of quickscale
+- for 09/14
+    - plot manual
+    - (DONE) get dice Coefficient of fpn
+    - get metrics similar to quickscale paper (nighttime/daytime/seasonal)
+        - per month, time (use single_eval)
+        - per season, day/night (use modified all_eval)
+        - all (use all_eval)
+    - make app to quickly get numeric plot/csv
+    - questions for pak varul
+        - RMSE, MSE
+        - graphs missing 1 month
+        - graphs are per month/time?

 Notes:
 - losses